The phrase no-brainer means a choice that is easily made.

 Example: Mike was sweating bullets on a hot summer day and needed to cool off.
 His friend offered him a cold cup of lemonade, which Mike accepted without hesitation; it was a no-brainer for him.
 (In other words, he didn’t have to think about it too much; it was a simple decision for him to make.)

-Obviously we need a brain to think and reason on things.
-Some choices, though, are considered to be so easy, that you don’t even need to think that much about them before reaching a decision.
+We need our brains to think and reason on things, that much is obvious.
+Some choices, however, are considered to be so easy to make, that a person does not even need to think about them much before making them.
 A choice like this is sometimes called a ‘no-brainer.’

 The origins of this phrase don’t seem to be that old.
 I say this because I could only find it in writing from about 60 years ago.
 For example, in the Lethbridge Herald newspaper from the year 1968, there’s a part from it that reads like so:

 “He’d break in on a goalie and the netminder would make one of those saves that our manager-coach, Sid Abel, calls ‘a no-brainer.’“

 - I recently learned that I am allergic to peanuts, so staying away from them is a no-brainer for me.